openfaas/faas-netes/chart/kafka-connector/quickstart.md

-# Testing the Chart locally
+# Kafka PRO connector quickstart

 1. Install Kafka in a separate namespace